jlucaspains/sharp-cooking-pages/_pages/documentation.md

 ## Can I import recipes from other apps?
 No. This is a feature being considered for a future release.

+## Can I share recipes with image to another Sharp Cooking user?
+Not yet.
+This feature will be introduced in version 1.4 which should be released soon.

 ## What languages is Sharp Cooking translated into?
 At the moment, English and Brazilian Portuguese.
 Expected translations for the near future are: Spanish, French, and Italian.